-The Notion MCP Server implements a Model Context Protocol server for the Notion API, allowing AI assistants to interact with your Notion workspace through natural language commands.
-This integration enables actions like commenting on pages, creating content, and retrieving information from your Notion workspace.
+The Notion MCP Server provides an implementation of the Model Context Protocol (MCP) for the Notion API, allowing AI assistants to interact with your Notion workspace.
+This server bridges the gap between AI models and your Notion content, enabling actions like searching pages, adding comments, and creating new pages.

 Go to https://www.notion.so/profile/integrations and create a new internal integration or select an existing one.

-For enhanced security, consider configuring your integration's capabilities.
-For a read-only integration, select only "Read content" access from the "Configuration" tab.
+For security purposes, you can limit the capabilities of your integration.
+For a read-only integration, you can give only "Read content" access from the "Configuration" tab.

 Add the following to your .cursor/mcp.json